 In the case of developing a custodial crypto wallet, you will generate private digital keys necessary for the wallet to operate on a server.
-There’s a lot going on with these digital keys behind the surface but just think of them as an ordered string of words acting as a password to the wallet.
+There’s a lot going on with these public and private keys behind the surface, but just think of them as an ordered string of words acting as a password to the wallet.
 That’s how users typically perceive them.

-As for non-custodial crypto wallets, they generate this secret backup phrase on the client side, i.e., right inside the wallet application.
+As for creating a crypto wallet with self-custody (non-custodial crypto wallets), they generate this secret backup phrase on the client side, i.e., right inside the wallet application.
 As an upside to this scenario, customers don’t have to rely on any third party to keep their funds safe: if only they own the keys to a wallet, no one else gets to access their money.
-As a favorite saying goes: “Not your keys, not your coins.”
+As the motto goes: “Not your keys, not your coins.”

 Depending on what software we are used to and what devices we own, we may run crypto wallets on various platforms:

 For example, a super popular MetaMask crypto wallet operates as a browser extension, and as of late, as a mobile app for iPhone and Android smartphones.
-In addition, it can work with such popular hardware solutions for storing crypto as Trezor or Ledger.
+In addition, it can work with such popular hardware wallets for storing crypto as Trezor or Ledger (rather primitive, but secure mobile devices).
 On the other hand, products like Lumi work as a web application, similar to Gmail.

 By coins availability

 You’d be surprised, but not all wallets support all coins that you see on websites like CoinMarketCap.
-That’s because coins may exist on different blockchain platforms.
-For example, Bitcoin operates only on the bitcoin network, while currencies like Dogecoin or Litecoin trade on the Ethereum blockchain.
+That’s because different types of crypto coins and tokens may exist on different blockchain platforms.
+For example, Bitcoin operates only on the Bitcoin network, while currencies like SHIBA or DAI trade on the Ethereum blockchain.